 Have your measured 1.5 cups of coconut milk ready.

-Measure out your Aroy D curry paste into a small bowl and add in your freshly ground and toasted spices, 1T turmeric powder and 4 T of coconut milk (drawing from the measured 1.5 cup), mix this until well combined.
+Measure out your Aroy D curry paste into a small bowl and add in your ginger spice paste, 1T turmeric powder and 4 T of coconut milk (drawing from the measured 1.5 cup), mix this until well combined.

+Next, cook the curry paste.
 In a nonstick sauté pan, add 1 tablespoon cooking oil and your curry paste coconut milk mixture.
-Turn the heat to medium and cook this until the edges of the paste are collecting with oil.
+Turn the heat to medium and cook this until the edges of the paste are collecting with oil and curry aroma fills your kitchen.
 As water evaporates from the paste, the pan may become dry which can and cause the paste to burn.
 Have your measured coconut milk on hand to add a little, bit by bit to the pan (about 2T at a time) to loosen your paste and keep it from burning in the pan.
 When you see red oil separating from the paste, and your kitchen smells really aromatic, you're ready for the next step!

 The next step is the add all of remaining coconut milk to the pan and mix it well with the paste.
 Next, you transfer this to your pot of chickpeas.
 The water you’ve cooked your chickpeas in is the base for your broth, so don’t drain the chickpeas!
 Next, add the tofu and season with soy sauce.
 If your chickpeas are still undercooked, simmer this until they are tender.

+Put some heavily salted water on the stove and bring it to a boil, use a pot large enough to accommodate your pasta and allow it to freely move around the water as it boils.
 Cook the pasta or noodles according to the package instructions.
-When the noodles are cooked, add the directly to serving bowls and bet to plating!
+When the noodles are cooked, add the directly to serving bowls and get to plating!

 To serve: Place a generous amount of noodles in a soup bowl.
 Pour the broth into the bowl and top with chickpeas and tofu.
 Prepare a condiment dish of limes wedges, sliced shallots, chili flakes and pickled mustard greens.
 Enjoy with a friend!